bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive web design uses distinct layouts for multiple screen sizes while Responsive web design adapts to the sie of the screen and not what the the largest screen size is.

 2. Describe what it means to be mobile first vs desktop first.

+It means you design first for a mobile device and expand the layout or features as you gain more complexity towards desktop views.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+You  can easily convert rem units to px by multiplying by 10.

 4. How would you describe preprocessing to someone new to CSS?

+It is more robust CSS syntax written in a different language which is the compiles in to normal CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting while I find mixins(both parametric and normal) challenging.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.